postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 To open a new tab in Postman press the **+** icon in the builder or use the **CMD/CTRL + T** shortcut.
 From the menu bar, you can also select "New Tab" from the **File** menu to create a new tab.

-By right clicking on a tab name, the menu allows you to duplicate or close tabs.
-If any tab has unsaved changes and you are attempting to close the tab, Postman will prompt you to save your changes.
+When you right click a tab name, the menu allows you to duplicate or close tabs.
+If any tab has unsaved changes as you  attempt to close the tab, Postman prompts you to save your changes.

 ##### **Busy tabs**

-Busy tabs ensures you don't lose the request you've been working on, even if it isn't in a collection.
+Busy tabs ensures you don't lose your current request, even if it isn't in a collection.
 When you're on a busy tab and open a new request from the sidebar, it opens the request in a new tab and doesn't replace or interfere with the request in the previous busy tab.

 What makes a tab busy?
 When you work in a tab it becomes busy.
-For example, receiving a response or making changes that are not yet saved (reflected by an orange dot on the tab) creates a busy tab.
+For example, when you receive a response or make a change that's not yet saved (reflected by an orange dot on the tab), the tab becomes busy.

 ##### **Tab and sidebar behavior**

 By default, Postman assumes you want to work on one collection request in one tab.
-When you open a request from the sidebar, Postman opens a new tab if an existing tab has unsaved changes.
+When you open a request from the sidebar, Postman opens a new tab, if an existing tab has unsaved changes.
 If not, the request takes over the current tab.
 You can always open a request in a new tab.
 From the sidebar under the **Collections** tab, right click a request and select "Open in New Tab".

 ##### **Tab menu**
 Postman offers several tab actions to help you manage your work.

 [![help icon](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_menu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_menu.png)

 To access the **Tab** menu, click the three dots on the right side of a tab.
-A dropdown appears with options to manage your the tabs.
+A dropdown menu appears with options to manage your tabs.

 * Duplicate Current Tab
 * Close Current Tab